medimarket.com logo

 information Important information

-Fleur vaginal balls are CE-marked, Class II medical devices (manufactured according to MDR, ISO 13485).
-They are an adjunct tool for pelvic floor muscle training and do not replace medical treatment or electrostimulation therapy.
+The Fleur vaginal ball is CE‑marked, a class II medical device (MDR, manufactured according to ISO 13485).
+It is an adjunct device for pelvic floor muscle training — it does not replace medical treatment or electrostimulation therapy.

-The effectiveness of pelvic floor muscle training (PFMT) for urinary incontinence is supported by systematic reviews from the Cochrane Collaboration.1
+The effectiveness of pelvic floor muscle training (PFMT) for treating urinary incontinence is supported by Cochrane systematic reviews.1

-The information on this page is for guidance only.
-Home therapy devices are intended to complement medical treatment, not replace it.
-Consult your treating physician if you have symptoms.
+The information on this site is for guidance only.
+Home therapy devices are intended to complement medical treatment and do not replace it.
+Consult your treating physician in case of symptoms.

 Scientific background